honojs/website/api/hono.md

 `request` is a useful method for testing.

-You can pass a URL or pathname to send GET request.
+You can pass a URL or pathname to send a GET request.
-And the app returns the `Response` object.
+`app` will return a `Response` object.

 ```ts
 test('GET /hello is ok', async () => {